 - Scroll down the window till you find the Tracking heading:

-If you wish to enable this function on an individual email message, follow these steps:
+If you wish to enable email tracking on an individual email message, follow these steps:

-- Now select the checkbox within the Tracking group you wish to use: Request a Delivery Receipt or Request a Read Receipt
+- Now select the checkbox within the Tracking group you wish to use: Request a Delivery Receipt and/or Request a Read Receipt

 A copy of the read receipt is received once the recipient opens the email message to view it.
 Remember to keep in mind that recipients can choose not to send a read receipt.
 If the email is not opened and simply deleted, you will receive a Not Read message.